All Episodes

 The reason this is happening today, there's a discharge petition.

-They got all the Democrats think 212 Massey has, he says four Republicans, so I think there are two six three other Republicans, they're two sixteen.
+Massey has, he says, four Republicans, so I think there are three other Republicans.

-They're looking for more of the guy to get to 218 to pass it.
+They've got to get to 218 to pass it.

-This press conference is gonna start momentarily.
+This press conference is going to start momentarily.

-They will also have additional victims uh up there uh for Epstein, uh of course, maybe a couple of the lawyers representing them.
+They will also have additional victims up there for Epstein.

-By the way, as soon as they're at the uh podium, let's go ahead and cut to it.
+By the way, as soon as they're at the podium, let's go ahead and cut to it.

-Um I got Dr. Bradley Thayer in standby.
+I got Dr. Bradley Thayer in standby.

 This parade last night actually was much bigger.

-It was of geo, it was a geopolitical flex.
+It was a geopolitical flex.

 President Trump did not respond well to it.